 Thread lace has also been called punch lace over the years.
 The “lace holes” are formed by knitting a fine thread with a significantly thicker yarn as the “second color”.
 When the fine yarn knits (B), a larger stitch in it alone is formed, with the thicker yarn floating behind it.
 The thicker yarn goes in Brother’s A feeder, the thinner in B. As in FI patterning, the unpunched holes/ blank squares/ no pixels knit yarn in feeder A, punched holes/ black squares/ pixels are knit in B feeder yarn.
-In this instance however, both yarns knit the unselected needles, corresponding to blanks in card or blank squares/ unmarked pixels.
+In this instance, however, both yarns knit the unselected needles, corresponding to blanks in the card or blank squares/ unmarked pixels.
 Tension may need to be adjusted due to this fact.

 Test swatches for tolerance to pressing/ steaming to make certain final garment will bear blocking and cleaning.
 I had a sweater front finished using an industry “clear” thread, thankfully tried to iron it before finishing the piece, and discovered a lovely melting quality to the clear “thread”.
-In theory clear serger thread should be safe to use, there are 2 easily available manufacturers.
+In theory, clear serger thread should be safe to use, there are 2 easily available manufacturers.
 YLI brand (nylon) is stocked at most chain stores that carry sewing supplies.
 One “light / clear” is “whiter” than others; there is a “smoke” version as well, sold on cones.
 Both produce a bit of a sheen on the surface of the knit fabric.
-Sulky (polyester) clear is sold on spools, is superior for sewing pieces together, zippers, etc with no “sharp” when cut ends poking at the skin, but in a different price point and quantity.
+Sulky (polyester) clear is sold on spools, is superior for sewing pieces together, zippers, etc with no “sharp” when the cut ends poking at the skin, but in a different price point and quantity.

 This was my garment’s test swatch, the black is a wool rayon yarn.